 Quick Takeaways

-- Illinois vs. state average: 7-10% higher than state average
+- Chicago vs. state average: 30–50% higher than statewide average

 Illinois Car Insurance Costs by Coverage Type